 - You can use either fresh or dried herbs for this recipe.
 I find that the flavor is a bit better with fresh, but dried is still good.
 I’ve done it both ways and they are both good!

-How to Make This Shepherds Pie Recipe with Sweet Potato Topping:
+How to Make This Sweet Potato Shepherd’s Pie Recipe

 Start by heating the oven to 400°F and baking the sweet potatoes for about 45 minutes or until soft and fork tender.
 Let the sweet potatoes cook while you work on the filling.
 When the sweet potatoes are done cooking turn the oven to 425°F.